StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Category field**

-The field used for for categorizing data.
+The field used for categorizing data.

 **- Period field**

-The date field that determines how filters from the **Period** dropdown at the top of the page are applied to the data.
+The date field that controls how filters from the **Period** dropdown at the top of the page apply to the data.

 **- Max fragments**

 The maximum number of segments in the donut chart.
-If the specified number is lower than the number of data categories, the remaining values will be combined into an *Other* segment.
+When the specified number is lower than the total data categories, the system combines the remaining values into an *Other* segment.

 **- Filters**